ElodineOfficial/gobbonet/README.md

 - **Free hard-drive space.** At least 10–20 GB free, ideally more.
 The AI models are large.
 - **An internet connection for the first setup only.** After the one-time downloads, you can unplug from the internet and it still works.

 You do **not** need to be technical, create any account, enter a credit card, or install anything complicated.
+Just downloading and running the exe from the released versions will do all of this for you.

 ---

-## Step 1 — Put the files in one folder
+## Alternative Download Method: Step 1 — Put the files in one folder

 Make a new folder somewhere easy to find, like `Documents\Gobbonet`.
 Put **all** of these files into it, together: